‘Dancing With The Stars’ Tour Vows To Reschedule Suspended Shows Due To Coronavirus

 The Dancing with the Stars tour will be suspended due to the coronavirus outbreak.
-Promoters for the show promise to reschedule the remaining performances and finish the tour, which was set to last for one more month through April.
+Promoters for the show promise to reschedule the remaining performances and finish the tour, which was set to last through April.

 The suspension of tour dates begins today, March 13.

 The show’s official Instagram revealed that all tickets purchased for the shows that were to run through April 7 will be honored for the rescheduled dates.
-They also noted that any details regarding rescheduled dates will be worked out and ticketholders will be notified shortly.
+They also noted that any details regarding rescheduled dates will be worked out and ticket holders will be notified shortly.

 The show’s producers were adamant that the public’s safety was paramount.
 This was the reason for the cancellation of the remaining tour dates.

-The Dancing with the Stars Live tour features some of your favorite professional dancers, who are featured on the show, and some of the celebrities from the show’s most recent Season 28 as well.
+The Dancing with the Stars tour features some of your favorite professional dancers, who are featured on the show, and some of the celebrities from the show’s most recent Season 28 as well.

 These include Witney Carson, Val Chmerkovskiy, Emma Slater, Sasha Farber, Brandon Armstrong, Alan Bersten, Pasha Pashkov, Daniella Karagach, Gleb Savchenko, Lindsay Arnold, and Jenna Johnson.